mrpdaemon/mmf/README.md

 TODO
 ---------
 * Look into using ffmpeg for audio encode also.
-* Use proper path for neroaac and have a NEROAAC_PATH environment variable
 * Proper build/install support
 * Support for running transcode.py in Windows
 * Multiple input file support.